subh007/atrium-docs-temp/Release16A/ODL-Router-16A/OpenTechIndia-Demo.md

-In [OpenTechIndia](http://opentechindia.org/), demonstration is done to show the BGP peering between Atrium ONOS based stack with Atrium ODL based stack.
+At [OpenTechIndia 2016](http://opentechindia.org/), a demonstration was done to show the BGP peering between Atrium ONOS based stack with Atrium ODL based stack.
 Following are the details for the topology and configuration files.